wbhager/Python-Practice/FirstAIAgent/readme.md

 Hello!
 Welcome to my very first AI Agent project!

-My goal is to integrate python with claude-4-5-sonnet and n8n and then implement a nice-looking UI, then create some sort of agent that does something for me and makes my life easier.
+My goal is to create a web agent that looks great and can act as my planner, adding things to my calendar or suggesting things to me that I can do.
+The agent will have access to one of my emails' google calendars, w4561927@gmail.com.
 I'll also keep track of the work I've done and how long I've spent on the work.

 <br> <br> <br>